 Ben Hsing’s practice focuses on litigation and trials before the US district courts and the US International Trade Commission, and appeals to the US Court of Appeals for the Federal Circuit, concentrating on enforcement of US patent rights.
-Ben is an accomplished trial lawyer, and according to Chambers USA 2013, “senior in-house lawyers working for giants of the branded pharmaceuticals industry sing” his “praises,” stating that Ben’s “preparation was outstanding, and this really came across at the trial.”
-Chambers USA 2014, which recently recognized him as a leading patent litigator in New York, describes Ben as a “favorite of high-profile branded drug companies.”
+Ben is an accomplished trial lawyer, and according to Chambers USA 2014, he is a “favorite of high-profile branded drug companies.”
+Chambers USA 2015, which recently recognized him as a leading patent litigator in New York, describes Ben as a “superb lawyer with great litigation instincts.”

 In addition to his litigation and appellate practice, Ben counsels a variety of US and international clients regarding US intellectual property law by providing them with infringement, validity, enforceability and clearance opinions, and by advising them in licensing and antitrust matters.
 Ben also has extensive experience in conducting intellectual property due diligence investigations in connection with acquisitions and licensing deals.
 He also counsels and assists clients in procuring both US and foreign patents.